msesia/msesia.github.io/_pages/about.md

 While pursuing this goal, I enjoy dividing my time between theoretical, methodological, computational, and applied work.

 I am very interested in building new collaborations, as well as in advising USC students.
-If you would like to chat about this, or more generally talk about research we may both find interesting, do not hesitate to contact me.
+If you would like to chat about this, or more generally talk about research we may both find interesting, please do not hesitate to contact me.

 **This website is still under construction.**